Abraham Lincoln and Russian Tsar Peter the Great were both virtuosos of which musical instrument? Wait, what? They were musicians? Indeed, they were.

 The tour was perfect for a museum lover like me, and it would be equally entertaining for anyone who’s never even set foot in a museum.
 Museum Hack is all about making art and museums accessible and intriguing to everyone.

 Museum Hack’s VIP Tour of the Metropolitan Museum of Art

-I spent three hours at the Met wowed and inspired by Evan and Dustin, the two main tour guides for my group.
+I spent three hours at the Met wowed and inspired by our guides.
 Their senses of humor were matched only by the depth of their wild, weird, and wonder-filled knowledge of art and the history of the Met’s fledgling beginning.
 They led us through the medieval paintings of Europe and the tribal sculptures of Africa, on to the American Wing’s jumbled collection of ordinary and extraordinary, and then to the vibrant deity-depicting silks of Nepal and Tibet.
 Along the way, they dropped juicy tidbits about the art, the museum’s architecture, and the motley cast of characters who set out to create the Louvre of the U.S. starting with only one very plain and not-quite-finished Roman sarcophagus that no other museum in the world wanted.
 (It’s still on display in an inconspicuous corner and provides further proof that yes, greatness can be achieved even from the humblest of beginnings.
 Met, baby, you’ve come a looooooong way.)

 One last surprise